tzhangchi/tzhangchi/README.md

 Hi, I'm [Chi Zhang](https://twitter.com/Terrychinaz), the founder of ECD, a continuous entrepreneur who loves to create beautiful and scalable services for hundreds of millions of users through technology.

-I am also an open-source enthusiast and maintainer.
+Currently, working for Afine as Head of engineer, I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community, and I love how collaboration and knowledge sharing happened through open-source.

 💬 Ask me about anything, I am happy to help, 📫 How to reach me: [@chizhang](https://twitter.com/Terrychinaz);